DevExpress-Examples/blazor-bunit-tests/README.md

 <!-- default badges end -->
 # Blazor - Test components with bUnit

-This example demonstrates how you can add unit testing to your Blazor application with DevExpress components and contains the latest mock implementation for internal DevExpress dependencies.
+This example demonstrates how you can add unit testing to a Blazor application that contains DevExpress components.
+The project contains the latest mock implementation for internal DevExpress dependencies.
 The testing framework is [bUnit](https://bunit.dev/).

 ![DevExpress Blazor Components with bUnit](/blazor-bunit.png)